 - It is perfect for slicing soft dough without damaging the tender portion of the bread

 - Offset serrated is better which means that you will never crash or bang the knuckles on the cutting board

 - It is just for bread and not for other household stuff

 9 – Honesuki knife: Shun Premier Honesuki Knife 4.5 inch

-In Japan, Honesuki knife is used for boning red meat and chicken.
+In Japan, the Honesuki knife is used for boning red meat and chicken.
 It is not just a heavy duty knife but Chefs have found that it is very good at filleting fish and red meat.
-It is an amazing general purpose utility knife and its blades make it an optimal chopping knife.
+The Honesuki knife is an amazing general purpose utility knife and its blades make it an optimal chopping knife.
 It shares an almost similar triangular blade profile of the larger Garasuki which is thicker and heavier.

 Shun Premier Honesuki Knife 4.5 Inch is not the general knife because it is used for doing a tougher jobs like deboning and breaking down poultry.
 Shun Premier Honesuki Knife 4.5 Inch is thinner and lighter and has a tough and durable edge.
 The Shun Premier Honesuki blade shape provides finger clearance over a cutting board.